hzFishy/UnrealNotes/content/Unreal Engine/Physics/Body Instance & Physics Interface.md

 # Body Instance
-The body instance seems to be mostly used from `UPrimitiveComponent`.
+A important parent class of the BI is `FBodyInstanceCore` The body instance seems to be mostly used from `UPrimitiveComponent`.
 It also seems that a lot of physic functions are running from `FBodyInstance`.